 The Company has a history of incurring net losses and anticipates incurring additional losses until such time, if ever, that it can generate significant revenue from its product candidates currently in development.
-The Company's primary source of capital has been the issuance of equity securities.
+The Company's primary source of capital has been the issuance of common stock and warrants to purchase common stock.